NYC Weekend Travel Tips

 Day 3: Saturday

-Saturday breakfast was at Zuckers Bagels.
-I didn’t enjoy this breakfast quite as much as Home Front Deli, but it was still really good!
+For breakfast on Saturday we went to Zuckers Bagels for another classic NYC bagel.
+If I’m being honest, I didn’t enjoy this breakfast quite as much as Home Front Deli, but it was still delicious!

 After the museum we headed Downtown to hop onto the Staten Island Ferry.
 This is a completely FREE ferry that takes you right past the statue of liberty.
 It was so simple to walk right on to the ferry.
 I recommend going to the very back so that you can also be treated to a view of the NYC skyline.

 The views of the Statue of Liberty were even better than we had expected!
-Once we arrived to New Jersey, we walked off, went around the corner and walked right onto the next ferry to ride back to Manhattan.
-This was really easy, and you just can’t beat FREE!
+Once we arrived in New Jersey, we walked off, went around the corner and walked right onto the next ferry to ride back to Manhattan.
+So easy, and you just can’t beat a good view for FREE!

 Next, we headed to Brooklyn for a walk across the iconic Brooklyn Bridge.
 It was a wet and stormy day, but we still enjoyed the views on the bridge.
 The architecture was incredible!

-That evening we had dinner at The Melt.
-They make gourmet grilled cheese sandwiches.
+That evening we had dinner at Melt Shop for some gourmet grilled cheese sandwiches.
 The food was amazing and very budget friendly!

 Day 4: Sunday

-Following my sweet tooth we went straight from breakfast to Levain Bakery for the absolute BEST cookie I have EVER had!!!
+After breakfast we decided it was time for cookies, which is totally normal, right???!?!
+We went straight from breakfast to Levain Bakery for the absolute BEST cookie I have EVER had!!!
 You MUST, I repeat, MUST stop by Levain Bakery.
 Their cookies were absolutely amazing!

 We ate our cookies in Central Park and then spent the rest of the morning wandering the paths and enjoying the day.
 It truly is a beautiful park with so many unique areas and sights.
 I loved strolling through all of the different areas.